 State law also provides some job protection for people who smoke.
 Any use of tobacco products off the worksite during non-working hours may not be used as a reason to fire an employee.
 Exceptions may be made only if a non-smoking requirement is important to the work activities of an individual or group of employees, or if a smoking prohibition is necessary to avoid a conflict of interest with any responsibilities to the employer.
 The law specifically allows a smoking ban for full-time firefighters.

-Whether the employee quits or is fired, the law requires that all wages and compensation be paid on the next regular pay day after the employment ends.
-However, the employer may hold back the final paycheck until the employee returns any property that belongs to the employer.
+Whether an employee quits or is fired, the law requires that all wages and compensation be paid not later than the next regular stated pay day for which those hours would normally be paid or as soon thereafter as the employee returns any property in their possession which belongs to the employer.